-We pride ourselves on being more than a booking agency for freelancers.
+We pride ourselves on being more than a agency for freelancers.
 We host networking events with panels featuring high profile speakers and quality networking to get you acquainted with more professionals in the industry an increase your own visibility and network of contacts.

 Why is Equality is so important in media?